AntonZiminSaritasa/buzzkill-search/prompts.md

     ```

 1. Can you use entry_points in setup.py and erevert debian/rules to its standard configuration?
 Also, remove tkinter from setup.py because it can't be installed via pip.

+1. Your shebang in debian/rules is completely wrong.

+1. dpkg-buildpackage does not work with the shebang.